 THINGS TO DO PAGE for additional options!

 View of the tip of Cape San Blas from the entrance to St. Joseph Peninsula State Park!
 Pristine!

 The park is just outside the gates to Barrier Dunes!

 The beach at St. Joseph Peninsula State Park!
 Doesn't get any better than this!

 Mr. Crab!
 A crab we found in a shell while exploring the bay!

 Docking the boat at St. Joseph Peninsula State Park!
-It's nice to have the park so close...we park the boat and are back at The Cape Escape I and II in 5 minutes!
+It's nice to have the park so close...we park the boat & are back at Barrier Dunes in 5 minutes!

 Shrimp boats in Apalachicola.
 Apalach has some GREAT seafood restaurants!
 See our PLACES TO EAT page!

 Ryan Wright shows off his great catch while Charter fishing in the Gulf of Mexico.

 Copyright © Cape Escape Vacation Rentals, 2014.
 All photos and content are owned by CEVR/Wendy Jackson.